 The bulk of Chinatown is comprised of Carpenter Street which turns into Jalan Ewe Hai and the Main Bazaar which parallels the waterfront.
 Most budget accommodation and eateries exist on Carpenter Street while the Main Bazaar is focused on shopping.

 Things to Do in Kuching

 Although many travelers use Kuching as a base for day trips to the coast and rainforest, the city has thoughtfully accommodated tourists that are interested in the local culture.

-A cluster of four small museums are located in the northern part of the city's Reservoir Park within easy walking distance of Chinatown.
+A cluster of four small museums is located in the northern part of the city's Reservoir Park within easy walking distance of Chinatown.
 The Ethnology Museum showcases Sarawak tribal life and even has human skulls that once hung in traditional longhouses.
 An art museum contains both traditional and modern work from local artists and shares a space with the Museum of Natural Science.
 An Islamic Museum exists just across a footbridge that crosses the main road.
 All museums are free and open until 4:30 p.m.

 The Sunday Market in Kuching is less about the tourists and more about the locals who have come to sell produce, animals, and delicious local snacks.
 The Sunday Market is held just west of Reservoir Park near Jalan Satok.
 The name is misleading - the market begins late on Saturday afternoon and finishes around noon on Sunday.

 The Sunday Market is held behind a shopping strip just off Jalan Satok.
 Ask around for the "pasar minggu".
 The Sunday Market is a cheap place to try great food in Kuching.